notleowang/notleowang/README.md

 - Mechanical Keyboards :keyboard:

 ### :eyes: What's going on
-- Studying full time as a Computer Science Student.
+- Studying full-time as a Computer Science Student.
 - Prospective exchange student at the National University Of Singapore (NUS) for a semester.
 - Working on a website portfolio.